Riel MillerEcole des Ponts Business School; University of New Brunswick; University of Stavanger

 Introduction

-For over thirty years Riel Miller has been pioneering advances in the theory & practice of using the future as a means to improve management & public policy, with a focus on transformational leadership.
+For over forty years Riel Miller has been pioneering advances in the theory & practice of using the future.
 He has designed & implemented hundreds of projects worldwide, using the future in order to change what people see and do.
 He is an experienced & innovative educator, a pioneer of Futures Literacy & the Discipline of Anticipation.
-He is widely published in academic journals & other media on a range of topics, from the future of education & the Internet to the transformation of leadership & productivity.
-He is an accomplished keynote speaker & facilitator.
 His unflagging ambition is to find ways to put the richness of complex emergence at the service of humanity's capacity to be free.

 Publications